 Our Guest service Manager and Concierge team are eager to share their local knowledge with you.
 Your visit will not be complete without a visit to our innovative Concierge Lounge.
 Here you will gain valuable insights to make the most of your stay and go home with more to share. iPads are available for unique and interactive experiences, such as interactive maps, virtual tours, video recommendations and travel information.

-After lunch, head to the Ho Chi Minh City Museum (on the corner for Ly Tu Trong and Nam Ky Khoi Nghia in District 1) for an evocative look into the history of the country, a timeline of when the Vietnamese founded their first nation in the North of Vietnam until the present day.
-The space occasionally hosts exhibitions featuring antiques collectors with relics and antiques dating back as far as thousands of years.
-From here, take a five-block walk to the chaotic, but exciting, Ben Thanh Market – erected in 1912, this is one of the city’s oldest historical landmark.
-The market, a commercial symbol of Ho Chi Minh City, is very popular amongst tourists looking to buy traditional handicrafts, textiles, and souvenirs.
-On your way back to the hotel, don’t forget to stop by the Reunification Palace - a must-see for anyone visiting Saigon.
-Formerly known as the Independence Palace, the Reunification Palace’s art deco design was created by architect Ngo Viet Thu and was both the home and workplace of the-then President of South Vietnam during the American War.
-From the palace to the hotel is a short 10-minute walk.
-Now it’s time to relax after a day of walking and sightseeing at Spa InterContinental, located on the 3rd floor of the hotel.
-Here your body and soul can relax and rejuvenate.
-Our spa brings local expertise to life with unique treatments that rely on traditional Vietnamese herbs and plants that, for generations, have been used to heal.
+After lunch, head to Ho Chi Minh City Museum (on the corner of Ly Tu Trong and Nam Ky Khoi Nghia in District 1) for an evocative look into the history of the country, a timeline when the Vietnamese founded their first nation in the North of Vietnam until the present day.
+The space occasionally hosts exhibitions featuring antiques collectors with relics and antiques looking back as far as thousands of years.
+From here, take a 10-min walk to the crowded Ben Thanh Market – erected in 1912, this is one of the city’s oldest historical landmarks.
+The market, a commercial symbol of Ho Chi Minh City, is where tourists can easily find lots of local items.
+On your way back to the hotel, don’t forget to stop by Reunification Palace - a must-see for anyone visiting Saigon.
+Formerly known as Independence Palace, Reunification Palace used to be both home and workplace of the Presidents of South Vietnam during the American War.
+From the palace to the hotel is a 10-minute walk.
+Now, it is time to relax after a day of walking and sightseeing at Spa InterContinental, located on the 3rd floor of the hotel, where your body and soul can relax and rejuvenate.
+Our spa brings local expertise to life with unique treatments that rely on traditional Vietnamese herbs and plants.

-Start your evening off at our stylish Purple Jade bar and enjoy our signature Ductini cocktail while deciding on the plethora of delicious dining choices this cosmopolitan city provides.
+Start off your evening at our stylish Purple Jade bar and enjoy its signature Ductini cocktail while deciding on the plethora of delicious dining choices this cosmopolitan city provides.
 Right next door, Kumho Link food galleria offers a variety of international cuisines, from Japanese and Chinese to Korean and Western, that’s sure to satiate any discerning palate.
-However, the gorgeously decorated Mandarine Restaurant is the perfect combination of authentic central Vietnamese food and ambiance, and with just a short taxi ride away, it definitely shouldn’t be missed. away, it definitely shouldn’t be missed.
+However, the gorgeously decorated Mandarin Restaurant is the perfect combination of authentic central Vietnamese food and ambiance, and with just a short taxi driving away, it definitely should not be missed.

 Dress discreetly while entering temples and other religious places.
 Always take your shoes off when entering local houses.